jonluca/blog/_posts/2020-07-12-whos-on-clubhouse.md

 {% include image.html file="clubhouse_growth_rate" alt="Clubhouse Growth Rate" footnote="Clubhouse growth rate, total number of accounts by day" %}

-Clubhouse has seen fairly linear growth since April, which implies the founders are trying to keep a
+Clubhouse has seen fairly linear growth since April, which implies the founders are trying to keep a pretty standard growth rate, despite an exponential amount of interest.

 ## How many people are joining per day?